 aka: Designated Protagonist Syndrome

-Although vanilla ice-cream (our protagonist) is delicious all on its own, it is the base of many other great flavors.
-It plays well with toppings and fixin's, i.e. the supporting cast, without being overwhelmed completely or disallowing the other ingredients from shining through.
+Although vanilla ice cream, our protagonist, is delicious all on its own, it is the base of many other great flavors.
+It plays well with toppings and fixings, i.e. the supporting cast, without being overwhelmed completely or disallowing the other ingredients from shining through.
 Thus, a Vanilla Protagonist is a protagonist whose characteristics and background are plainer or simpler compared to the rest of the cast.
 This type of protagonist serves as a window by which the audience may experience more varied and colorful supporting characters.

 The vanilla protagonist will typically be familiar and easily relatable, giving the audience the opportunity to step into their shoes.
 They will usually not be too much of anything, or vanilla so to speak.
 The VP acts as foil for other more unique characters the audience will encounter through them.
 In other words, the other characters drive the story, and the VP is simply the vehicle.
 The VP may have no voice for this reason.